LucyIvatt/csgo-smoke-analysis-tool/README.md

 - Python logging module used throughout the scripts​
 - Configuration file for file locations, visualisation colours etc.​

-## Limitations
-- Restricted only to mirage to reduce effort required for manual collection of doorways / common locations
-- Inaccurate for one-way smokes

 # Web Scraping
 Python script utilising Selenium WebDriver (Browser automation)​ - Downloads every demo file from HLTV from 29/01/2020​